 When we represent on SLU's behalf there are strict regulations to comply with.
 Therefore we should consider how we treat the costs in accounting as soon as we inted to offer somthing to eat, a gift or inviting someone to an activity.

 The most important thing for the assessment of representation is the purpose and it must be stated on the invoice in Proceedo or in the travel expense claim.
 A list of participants must be attached and information on who has received a gift.
 There is good support in the economics department manual, which also states different levels of amounts for various types of representation.
-The SOL administration has made an overview of the rules that apply to hospitality costs:

 When planning to apply for funds for research or when making offers, you should first confirm your ideas with your head of department.
 Thereafter you should contact the administration at SOL and schedule a budget meeting.
 In the first instance contact the functional email address for your division: